Diving Case Studies

 Learn more about some of our diving studies and investigations below.

-Did you know that oceans have a critical role in protecting the Earth but are threatened by greenhouse gas emissions such as carbon dioxide?
+Oceans have a critical role in protecting the earth, but they are threatened by greenhouse gas emissions such as carbon dioxide.
 Some of the carbon dioxide emitted into the atmosphere eventually mixes with seawater and forms acid.
 This process over time has made ocean water more acidic.

 Video: Ocean Acidification - EPA scientists help explain the complex issue of ocean acidification, featuring video and data collected by EPA divers.